Polaralias/Skills-MCP-Server/README.md

 npm run cli -- refresh
 ```

-The CLI prints JSON responses for each command and shares the same configuration, embeddings provider, and vector store implementation as the server.
+The CLI prints JSON responses for each command and shares the same configuration and scoring logic as the server.

 ## Docker and Docker Compose

 You can containerize the server with the official Node image.
-The example below builds the project, mounts the skill directories, and persists the vector store:
+The example below builds the project and mounts the skill directories:

 ```bash
 docker build -t skills-mcp-server \